mesonbuild/meson/docs/markdown/snippets/introspect_multiple.md

 output format, even if only one introspection command was given.

 A complete introspection dump is also stored in the `meson-info` directory.
-This dump will alwys be (re)generated on every meson run.
+This dump will be (re)generated each time meson updates the configuration of the build directory.

 Additionlly the format of target was changed:
   - `filename` is now a list of output filenames